presswizards/FreeScoutGPT/README.md

 - Generate ChatGPT AI-based responses for each incoming message, then edit/polish as needed
 - Utilize the powerful ChatGPT language models to improve support efficiency
 - Customizable prompt message to set ChatGPT's role (e.g., support agent, sales manager, etc.), associate it with your brand with website links, and provide additional training information and context as desired
+- Edit the prompt per reply using the Edit Prompt button on the Reply page, to add message-specific info to send with the request for a more detailed reply.

 ## Requirements
 To use this module, you will need an API key for ChatGPT, which can be obtained from the OpenAI platform at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).